The Mary Martin Program in the Performing Arts

-Awarded by the Department of Drama faculty to a student majoring in Drama who demonstrates great dedication in any area of the theater arts.
+Awarded by the Department of Theatre and Dance faculty to a student majoring in Theatre who demonstrates great dedication in any area of the theater arts.

 This lecture or performance series hosts exemplary scholars, artists, and performers of national and international stature.
-Such a series not only benefits students in the drama department, but the campus community as a whole, as it permits exposure to a depth and breadth of performance styles, expertise, and passions.
+Such a series not only benefits students in the theatre and dance department, but the campus community as a whole, as it permits exposure to a depth and breadth of performance styles, expertise, and passions.

 Long/Short-term Residential Fellowship